hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 **Exercise**

 Let's explore how to change the shape of the data points.
 Different shapes are available, as detailed in the [RStudio ggplot2 cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf).
-Let's explore this parameter by changing all of the points to squares.
+Let's explore this parameter: change all of the points in the plot to squares.

 ***